aquatix/lifelog/README.rst

 |PyPI version| |PyPI downloads| |PyPI license| |Code health|

-`lifelog` outputs a [paragoo](https://github.com/aquatix/paragoo) project, which can be rendered to HTML.
-Use the [paragoo-theme-lifelog](https://github.com/aquatix/paragoo-theme-material) for the best results.
+`lifelog` outputs a `paragoo_` project, which can be rendered to HTML.
+Use the `paragoo-theme-lifelog_` for the best results.

+Another option is to output a `pelican_` project, which can be rendered as a weblog.
+This is an even more versatile output format.

 Installation